-The answer to this question depends in large part on not only the facts and circumstances of the particular accident, but also on the state in which you live.
+The answer to this question depends in large part on the facts and circumstances of the particular accident and the state where you live.

 Many states require you to report any accident that involves an injury.
 Even for accidents involving only vehicle damage, some states still require drivers to report the accident if the damage is over a certain amount, typically $1,000 or $2,500.

-It is important to understand that every single automobile insurance policy in the country requires policyholders to immediately report any accident in which they are involved.
-Failing to report an accident to your insurance company may result in significant complications or penalties down the road.
+It is important to understand that every single automobile insurance policy in the country requires policyholders to immediately report any accident in which they are involved when the incident could trigger coverage.
+Failing to report an accident to your insurance company may result in cancellation of your policy.